Gokulsrinivas98/CSE539-ML-Project/index.md

 ## Methodology:
 The idea is to use a combination of Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN) for video classification.
-The WLASL dataset holds both RGB video and body key point data for over 2000 common words, that can be exploited by deep learning algorithms to learn to classify various hand gestures.
+The LSA64 dataset holds both RGB raw video and pre-processed video data for over 64 common words, that can be exploited by deep learning algorithms to learn to classify various hand gestures.
 CNNs are widely used to recognize and classify images and are particularly successful at capturing spatial dependencies in an image.
 On the other hand, RNNs are adept at learning from sequential and temporal data (e.g., Key points in videos).